Larry-Larriee/Larry-Larriee/README.md

 I'm a college student that does front-end and full-stack development to make dynamic web applications.
 I also like recognizing quotes every so often.
 Here's One:

-"You can't look at a glass half full of empty if it's overflowing."
+"You can't look at a glass half full or empty if it's overflowing."

 -- Kanye West